NicoJanE/Docker-Template-Stacks-Home/index.md

 Welcome at the main-site **Docker Template Stack (DTS)**.

 This site keeps track of the different **Docker Template Stacks** and there documentation.
 Choose between one of the options below to see the related project website page.
-> Note: The prefix 'App X11 Forward GUI' indicates that the Docker container can display GUI content on the host using the X11 protocol.
+><small> Note: The prefix 'App X11 Forward GUI' indicates that the Docker container can display GUI content on the host using the X11 protocol. </small>

 - [PHP DTS](https://nicojane.github.io/PHP-Development-Template-Stack/)
 - [React DTS](https://nicojane.github.io/React-Development-Template-Stack/)
 - [Rust DTS](https://nicojane.github.io/Rust-Development-Template-Stack/)